-Such ratings reflect only the views of the respective rating agencies, which is not a recommendation to buy, sell or hold securities.
-An explanation of the significance of such ratings may be obtained only from the respective rating agency.
-There can be no assurance given that such ratings will be continued for any given period of time or that they will not be revised downward or withdrawn entirely by such rating agencies if, in their judgment, the circumstances so warrant.
-Any such downward revision or withdrawal of either of such ratings may have an adverse effect on the liquidity and market price of the 2023 Bonds.
+Such ratings reflect only the respective views of such organizations and an explanation of the significance of such ratings may be obtained only from the respective rating agencies.
+The Authority furnished to such rating agencies certain information regarding its policies, practices and finances, including information that is not included in this Official Statement.
+There is no assurance that such policies, practices and finances or such ratings will continue for any given period of time or that such ratings will not be revised downward or withdrawn entirely by any rating agency, if, in the judgment thereof, circumstances so warrant.
+Any such downward revision or withdrawal could have an adverse effect on the market price of the Series 2023A Bonds.